Chatham, Kent: Geography

 Chatham is situated where the lower part of the dip slope of the North Downs meets the River Medway which at this point is flowing in a south–north direction.
 This gives the right bank, where the town stands, considerable advantages from the point of view of river use.
-Compared with opposite bank, the river is fast-flowing and deep; the illustration (1), an early print of the settlement, is taken from the point where Fort Pitt now stands.
-The town lies below at river level, curving round to occupy a south-easterly trending valley (The Brook"), in which lies the High Street.
+Compared with the opposite bank, the river is fast-flowing and deep.
+The town lies below at river level, curving round to occupy a south-easterly trending valley (The Brook), in which lies the High Street.
 Beyond the Chatham Dockyard was marshy land, now called St Mary's Island, and has several new developments of housing estates.
 The New Road crosses the scene below the vantage point of the illustration.

-Illustration (2) is taken from the opposite side of the valley: the Pentagon Shopping Centre is to the right, with the building on the ridge left of centre, Fort Pitt and Rochester lies beyond that ridge; and Frindsbury is on the rising ground in the right distance.